-Products segment: The Company is engaged, through the Products Department and Unitronics Inc., in the design, development, manufacture, marketing, sale and support of its products, mainly series of PLCs of various models that incorporate an operating panel (a keyboard and a display) as an integral part of the PLC, and connectivity (including Internet, intranet, and cellular phone communications), as well as external expansion units for the PLCs, software for the PLCs, for management of automatic systems including industrial automation, logistics systems, automated parking lots and for management of production floors, and additional auxiliary items.
+Products segment: Design, development, manufacture, marketing, sale and support of PLCs of various models that incorporate an operating panel (a keyboard and a display) as an integral part of the PLC, and connectivity (including Internet, intranet, and cellular phone communications), as well as external expansion units for the PLCs and software for the PLCs.
+The PLCs are primarily intended for management of automatic systems including industrial automation, logistics systems, automated parking facilities, for management of production floors and additional auxiliary items.